A superannuation entity must be set up correctly – in line with the superannuation legislation – to be entitled to an ABN.

-Superannuation entities can apply for an ABN as an:
+Superannuation entities can apply for an ABN as:

-Your SMSF needs to be set up correctly so that it's eligible for tax concessions, can receive contributions and can be properly administered.
+Your SMSF needs to be set up correctly before you apply for an ABN.
 You'll generally need the assistance of a qualiﬁed, licensed professional to set up an SMSF.
+We also strongly recommend that you complete a trustee education course before you set up your SMSF.

 A super fund is non-regulated if it has not made an election to be regulated by APRA or the ATO.